cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-3.md

 ## `grep -w`

 > This command is useful for find matches of an *entire* and *exact* string pattern.
+I learned about it from the [GeeksForGeeks website : https://www.geeksforgeeks.org/grep-command-in-unixlinux/] (https://www.geeksforgeeks.org/grep-command-in-unixlinux/).

 **Example #1**